 grossest creamiest vat of chocolate pudding that came from a shelf-stable gigantic gallon can from the dry storage room.
 Chickpeas were also on the salad bar.
 I never ate them.
 Ever.
 The looked slimy and oozed with chickpea juice.
 I now know that this crazy juice is actually called aquafaba and I cook/bake with it regularly as an egg replacer.
 Who knew?

 Anyway – chickpeas.
 Today I can’t get enough.
-I make a great hummus with them, as well as Slightly Spicy Crunchy Chickpeas.
+I make a great hummus with them, as well as Slightly Spicy Crispy Chickpeas.
 I would make them full on spicy, but then my kids probably wouldn’t eat them.
 My three-year-old calls peppermint ice cream “too spicy” – so I know I won’t get very far by spicing up the chickpeas too much.

 I’ve baked chickpeas in the past, but find that pan frying them is a little quicker and easier on a hot summer evening.
-The key is the crunch.
+The key is making them crispy.
 Too much oil, they’re kind of soggy.
 Too little oil, they’re too dry.
 I don’t add any spice until the very end.
 It’s a really subtle kick.
 I use cayenne in this recipe.
 Not too much, but just enough that you know it’s there.
 Balanced with a little black pepper, cumin and sea salt, it’s a really simple, but delicious snack.

 After these are pan-fried, let them sit out, preferably in a single layer on a paper-towel covered baking sheet or plate.
 Either will work.
 If you’d like to store these, don’t add them to a container right away or all the crunch will be lost.
 Let the chickpeas cool down and dry.
 You don’t want excess moisture making things soggy the next time you grab a handful.